 By doing a time audit, you can boost your productivity.
 This is something like to stop and think about the black holes that suction up our priceless time.

 First, identify any time drains during your day.
-What drains your time?
+What drains it?
 Do you spend too much time on social media?
 It’s not difficult to sort yourself out.
 Now iPhones reveal how long we’ve been using certain apps and let you place limits on app usage.
 You can also use a work time calculator to check how much time you actually spend on productive tasks.
 With this data, you can clearly see the areas to improve.

 Secondly, it may be like you allowing other people to waste your time.
 These things requires some management.
 For instance, if a colleague comes to you at work to tell a story about their super romantic (sappy) date or a new sort of garlic-fishy flavored cat food — these are all having nothing to do with your work (probably) — try to track how much time you donated.